JideOgun/Professional-README-Generator/README.md

    Then the user is given options of licenses to choose from.
 The user has to enter an index from the available options

    Then the user is asked for Yes or No confirmation if the user would like to add credits.
 If the user picks Yes, the user is prompted to add credits.
-Then a a recursvie prompts asks the user if they would like to add more credits until the user picks No. When the user picks No, then the ReadMe.md file is generated with a message telling the user which folder it is generated in.
+Then a a recursive prompts asks the user if they would like to add more credits until the user picks No. When the user picks No, then the ReadMe.md file is generated with a message telling the user which folder it is generated in.
  ---
  ## LICENSES
         Licensed under the Apache License License.
  ---
  ## INSTALLATION INSTRUCTIONS

         Install Node, npm and inquirer.
  ---
  ## USAGE INFORMATION
         Run in Node environment.
  ---
 ## CONTRIBUTION GUIDELINES
         None available.
 ---
 ## TEST INSTRUCTIONS
         run install exe
 ---
 ## CREDITS
    * [Inquirer NPM Module](https://www.npmjs.com/package/inquirer)
    * [Markdown Cheat Sheet](https://www.markdownguide.org/cheat-sheet/)
    * [NatemKing](https://github.com/natemking/)
    * [Badges](https://shields.io/category/build)
    * UT Modules 9
----

 ---
 ## Questions
 For any questions
 - Email: [jideogun93@gmail.com](mailto:jideogun93@gmail.com)
 - Gihtub: [jideogun](https://github.com/jideogun)